HwWobbe/MwsH/ReadMe.md

   - contact re upgraded Test site
 - Eric will send a JSON export
   - pass that on to DfDpl
+    - was this re-railed by the realization that Sonny has a process that creates the Location tiddlers?
   - discuss the need to focus on Spare Dev resources in order to mitigate the productivity hit that stems from releasing a weak Dev.

 - review the use of Projects